KillingSpark/rustysd/Readme.md

 ## What does not work
 Just some stuff I know does not work but would be cool to have

+1. Socket activation.
+Right now services with a socket will be started right away in parallel with all others.
+They could just not be spawned and waited on with a select until they are ready.
+This will be needed anyways for inetd style socket activation
 1. Killing services properly.
 SigTerm/Kill/Hup/ executing the stop commands .....
 1. The whole dbus shenanigans
 1. More socket types